Wholesale vs. Retail: Explaining the Differences and How To Get Started

 Types of wholesalers

-There are a few different types of wholesalers, each playing a unique role in getting products from point A to point B.
+There are several types of wholesalers, each playing a role in getting products from point A to point B.

 Types of retailers

-This year, over 17 million Australians shopped online monthly – nearly double the number from 2020.
-It’s no surprise, then, that many retailers have adapted by embracing a hybrid model.
-Selling online while maintaining a physical store lets you cater to both shopping preferences: people who like to shop from the comfort of their homes and those who still love the personal, tactile experience of in-store shopping.
+In 2024, over 17 million Australians shopped online monthly, nearly double the number from 2020.
+It’s no surprise, then, that many retailers have adopted a mix of selling in person and online.
+Doing both lets you cater to a broader range of shopping preferences: people who like to shop from the comfort of their homes and those who still love the personal, tactile experience of in-store shopping.

 What do you need to know about multichannel retailing?

-Picture a plant shop that sells potted indoor plants, planters and gardening accessories.
-They’ve got a lush, plant-filled shopfront.
-But that’s not all – their website lets shoppers order plants for delivery to their door.
-Over on Instagram, they drop rare, exclusive plants, with shoppable posts.
-And on the wholesale side, they’re supplying plants to garden centres and offices, bringing a bit (or a lot!) of green to both homes and businesses.
+Multichannel retailing means selling in more than one place at once.
+Picture this: a nursery sells plants, pots and gardening accessories.
+They’ve got a lush, plant-filled shopfront that people can visit.
+Their website also lets shoppers order plants for delivery to their doorstep.
+Over on Instagram, they drop rare releases with shoppable posts.
+And on top of all that, they’re supplying wholesale plants to garden centres.

 Fulfilment solutions for wholesale and retail